YangletLiu/TensorLet_in_C_C_PlusPlus/README.md

 ### API Reference
 For more API details, please refer to the tensor.h file, where all definitations and corresponding illustrations is provied therein.
 The corresponding functions is realized in tensor.cpp file.

+### cp_mats<T> cp_als(Cube<T> &a, int r,int max_iter, T tol);
+Parameters: Cube<T>: tensor;
+rank, int r: Number of components.
+max_iter : int: Maximum number of iteration
+tol : float, optional
+(Default: 1e-6) Relative reconstruction error tolerance.
+The algorithm is considered to have found the global minimum when the reconstruction error is less than tol.

 ### References
 [1] Xiao-Yang Liu and Xiaodong Wang.
 Fourth-order Tensors with Multidimensional Discrete Transforms, 2017. https://arxiv.org/abs/1705.01576